DS-567/AMD-AOHW25_620/Data_Collection/README.md

 These stages for building the data collection design must be performed in the following order:

+Firstly download the repo ZIP file (if not already done so).

  ## 1. Serial Terminal Setup 📺

-**Step 1** - Power up the VC709 FOGA board and plug both Micro-USB port (JTAG) and Mini USB (UART) into the board and two USB ports on a PC. com port driver check?
+**Step 1** - Power up the VC709 FOGA board and plug both Micro-USB port (JTAG) and Mini USB (UART) into the board and two USB ports on a PC.

+com port driver check?
+**Step 2** - Open the Windows device manager and check if drivers for the virtual COM port need to be installed.

+⚠️ **Note:** If the drivers are out of date, the drivers can be found here https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads.
+Simply download the drivers and search manually for the drivers in your downloads folder.

+Once the COM port appears as shown in the image below, move to step 3.

+ADD IMAGE OF COM PORT

-**Step 2** - Open a serial terminal.
-This design has been veriried and used successfuly with CoolTerm (but others equivalent terminals should work).
+**Step 3** - Open a serial terminal.
+This design has been used successfuly with CoolTerm (however other equivalent terminals should work).
 Setup the serial port to the following:

 - Baud rate: ***230,400***
 - data bits: ***8***